 Another way to find what you're looking for is with the pkglocate command, available from the pkglocatedb package.$ pkg_info -Q unzip lunzip-1.8 unzip-6.0p9 unzip-6.0p9-iconv

 You will notice that certain packages are available in a few different varieties -- these are called flavors.
-These will be detailed later on, but flavor basically means they're configured with different sets of options.
+The ports FAQ explains flavors in detail, but it basically means they're configured with different sets of options.
 For example, a package might have optional database support, support for systems without X11, etc. Some packages are also divided into subpackages that may be installed separately.$ pkglocate mutool mupdf-1.11p1-js:textproc/mupdf,js:/usr/local/bin/mutool mupdf-1.11p1-js:textproc/mupdf,js:/usr/local/man/man1/mutool.1 mupdf-1.11p1:textproc/mupdf:/usr/local/bin/mutool mupdf-1.11p1:textproc/mupdf:/usr/local/man/man1/mutool.1

 Not all possible packages are necessarily available on the mirror servers.
 Some applications simply don't work on all architectures.
 Some applications cannot be distributed via mirrors for licensing reasons.

 If you're looking for a specific filename, the pkglocatedb package also includes the pkglocate command to find which package(s) contain that file.